-The Group started the year with a total cash and balance of QR 16.0 billion.
-During the year the Group generated total operating cash flows of QR 9.9 billion and generated free cash-flows to firm of QR 8.8 billion .
-With the payment of last year's dividends of QR 6.05 billion, the Group was able to generate a net cash flow of QR 3.2 billion during the current year, and closed the year with a total cash and bank balance of QR 19.2 billion.
+The Group began the year with a total cash and balance of QR 19.21 billion.
+During the year the Group generated total operating cash flows of QR 5.4 billion and generated free cash-flows to firm of QR 2.7 billion2.
+With the payment of last year's dividends of QR 6.7 billion, the Group was able to generate a net cash out flow of QR 3.4 billion during the current year and closed the year with a total cash and bank balance of QR 15.83 billion.

-Group's reported total assets and total equity reached QR 45.0 billion and QR 42.0 billion, respectively, as at 31 December 2022.
-Currently, the Group has no long-term debt across the segments.
+Group's reported total assets and total equity reached QR 43.1 billion and QR 40.0 billion, respectively, as of 31 December 2023.
+Currently, the Group has neither short-term nor long-term financial debt.

-IQ's strong financial and liquidity position is a testament to its competitive cost position, efficient operating asset base, prudent financial and operating policies that lead to efficient and robust cash flow generation capabilities, with a strong and reliable asset base.
+IQ's continued strong financial and liquidity position, together with its robust cashflow generation, is a testament to its prudent asset management policies, competitive cost position, efficient operating asset base, prudent financial and operating policies that lead to efficient and robust cash flow generation capabilities, with a strong and reliable operating asset base.

-A strong financial and liquidity position is critical to the Group being a safeguard against unprecedented shutdowns and market volatilities, while providing support in ensuring a sustained and consistent dividend pay-outs, and allowing flexibility to opportunistically consider CAPEX projects to create long-term shareholder value.
+A strong financial and liquidity position is critical to the Group to safeguard against instability and market volatilities, while providing support in ensuring a sustained and consistent dividend pay-out, and allowing flexibility to opportunistically consider CAPEX projects, and acquisitions to create long-term shareholder value.